March 16, 2022

 Subject Line: Hi “Name,”

-It looks like we both know Mary Gonzales.
+Body: It looks like we both know Mary Gonzales.
 She’s one of my favorite people at work.
-She told me you do XYZ and thought it’d be a great idea to connect, since I also work in XYZ field.
+She told me you do XYZ and thought it’d be a great idea for us to connect since I also work in XYZ field.
 Would you consider meeting up on a Zoom call?
 My schedule is pretty open during the weekdays.
 What about Tuesday afternoon?

 - It keeps things lighthearted.